An Integrated Quadratic Reconstruction for Finite Volume Schemes to Scalar Conservation Laws in Multiple Dimensions: Numerical Results

 with initial data $u(x,y,z,0) = 0.3+0.7\sin({\pi}(x+y+z)/3)$ on the cube domain $[-3,3]\times[-3,3]\times[-3,3]$ with periodic boundary conditions.
-The CFL number is the same as before.
+The CFL number is taken as $0.1$ here.
 The convergence order at $t = 0.5/ \pi^2$ is listed in Table \ref{tab:3DBurgers}, where full accuracy is observed.
 We also present the contour plots of the solution at $t=5/ \pi^2$ on the surface and the 2D slice $z = 0$ as well as the 1D cutting-plot along the line $x = y, z = 0$ in Fig \ref{fig:Burgers3d}.
 We can observe that the solution is non-oscillatory and the shock is resolved sharply.